yldio/joyent-portal/packages/ui-toolkit/src/text/Readme.md

 </Label>
 ```

-### Links
+### Anchors
-The HTML `<a>` element (or anchor element) creates a hyperlink to other web pages, files, locations within the same page, email addresses, or any other URL.

-This is called `Anchor` because of how React Router calls routing links `Link`
+Links in the toolkit are named `Anchor`.
+This is to avoid confusion with `Link`, which is a [React Router routing link](http://knowbody.github.io/react-router-docs/api/Link.html).

 #### Primary

-Default anchor is a type of a link that sits outside text components.
-The default state has an underline and hover/click states have none.
+Primary anchor is a type of a link that sits outside the body text.

 ```
 const Anchor = require('/').Anchor;